How Much Is Your Sculpture Worth?

 How do we evaluate your bronze?

-It is simple and free to make an online request for an estimate of your sculpture.
+It is simple to make an online request for an estimate of your sculpture.
 All you have to do is complete our valuation form with a brief description and photos of your object(s) (don’t forget to send us a photo of the signature, the founder’s stamp and the number if possible).
 This information will be sent directly to one of our antique sculpture experts who will provide you with a price range and sales advice.

 A team of experts and auctioneers